Last Updated on May 30, 2022 by Latrice

 Going through these steps, you’ll transition from being a sugar burner to being a fat burner.

 You can tell you are a sugar burner if you experience symptoms like hunger headaches, moodiness, and the jitters if you go too long without eating.
-This is because sugar is an energy source that is burned quickly.

 When you become a fat burner, you can go longer without eating because fat is a more sustainable energy source that takes longer to “burn.”